 PRLs will be assigned a resource name during the re-registration of an NDL as a PRL to be used for submission of dispatch data into the day-ahead market only.
+PRLs registered to fulfill a demand response capacity obligation will have a separate physical hourly demand response resource name assigned to be used for the submission of dispatch data to satisfy such obligation.

-3.4.4.4 Bid to Consume Energy
+3.4.4.4.
+Bid to Consume Energy